Bleeding Heart Yard

 Bleeding Heart Yard is a cobbled courtyard off Greville Street in the Holborn area of the London Borough of Camden.
 The courtyard is probably named after a 16th-century inn sign dating back to the Reformation that was displayed on a pub called the Bleeding Heart in nearby Charles Street.
 The inn sign showed the heart of the Virgin Mary pierced by five swords.

 Urban legend has it that the courtyard's name commemorates the murder of Lady Elizabeth Hatton, the second wife of Sir William Hatton, whose family formerly owned the area around Hatton Garden.
 It is said that her body was found here on 27 January 1646, "torn limb from limb, but with her heart still pumping blood."
+Elizabeth Hatton did own a house in this vicinity, known as "Ely Place", but she died of natural causes.